AAX 64 for UAD Powered Plug-Ins is Here!

 Yes, AAX 64 support arrives with these significantly powerful feature benefits:

-- AudioSuite support (offline processing for audio clips), faster-than-realtime (offline) bounce, and
+- AudioSuite support (offline processing for audio clips)

 - Multi-mono support (adjust independent settings for multi-channel tracks) for surround mixes and multi-channel tracks